blinkk/amagaki-plugin-google-sheets/README.md

 ### strings

-⚠️ NOTE: The `preferString` and `!IfLocale` features of this plugin are currently unimplemented.

 Use the `strings` format when managing website copy (and optionally translation strings) inside a Google Sheet.
 Non-translation data can also be added, by leaving the `type` field blank.

 Converts a sheet formatted as a grid of strings into a mapping of keys to localized strings.
+Additional non-string types can be added to manage localized data.
 The sheet must be in the following format:

 ```markdown
 | key  | type         | en        | de      | es    |